BNLNPPS/eic-opticks/examples/README.md

 tracks the same input with Geant4 on the CPU and Simphony on the GPU.
 This enables direct comparison of hit counts and positions between the two engines.

-Both engines detect photons using the same mechanism: border surface physics.
-On the G4 side the `SteppingAction` records a hit when `G4OpBoundaryProcess` reports Detection at the optical surface, matching how Simphony detects photons on the GPU.
+Both engines detect photons using border-surface physics.
+On the Geant4 side, the optical boundary process invokes the worker-local `PhotonSD` at configured sensitive surfaces; the detector records and terminates the photon.
+Simphony selects GPU hits from the corresponding optical-boundary result.

 | Argument | Description | Default |
 |----------|-------------|---------|